Alternate Fighter: Expanded

 10th-level Quartermaster Archetype feature

 You have greatly improved the speed at which you prepare Rations.
-You can use a bonus action on your turn to create
+You can use a bonus action on your turn to create a Ration On the Fly, eating it or feeding it to a creature within

-a Ration of your choice, eating it or feeding it to a creature within 5 feet of you as part of that same bonus action.
-Any Rations created in this way expire after 1 minute.
+5 feet as part of the same bonus action.
+Rations you prepare in this way lose all beneficial properties after 1 minute.

-to your Constitution modifier (minimum of once), and you regain all expended uses when you finish a long rest.
+You can use this feature a number of times equal to your Constitution modifier (minimum of once), and you regain all expended uses when you finish a long rest.

 Ever Ready